nyu-software-engineering/course-materials/slides/containers.md

 ## Automation

-Containers can be integrated with automation tools, such as Travis CI or Jenkins or via settings within container registries such as Docker Hub.
+Containers can be integrated with automation tools, such as Jenkins, Travis CI, CircleCI, GitHub Actions, or via settings within container registries such as Docker Hub.

---

-- every time a build or some other automation is complete, a container containing all security tests can be run

 --